UZziell/etc-devops/README.md

 ## What is this?

-This repo contains anything possibly related to devops tooling (Dockerfile, Jenkinsfile, docker-compose, terraform.tf)
+This repo contains anything possibly related to devops tooling (Dockerfile, Jenkinsfile, docker-compose, playbooks, terraform.tf)

 ## What are there?